-"Cultra - Motoring With Panache" and From Ballybannon Hill to Magilligan Strand" are more than just niche books about motoring events between 1905 and 1933 in Ireland - they are valuable resources for preserving and celebrating Ireland's rich motoring and cultural heritage.
+"Cultra - Motoring With Panache", From Ballybannon Hill to Magilligan Strand" and the County Down Trophy Races are more than just niche books about motoring events between 1905 and 1936 in Ireland - they are valuable resources for preserving and celebrating Ireland's rich motoring and cultural heritage.

 Both books offer a unique and engaging perspective on this important period of Irish history.
 By preserving and celebrating this rich cultural heritage, we can ensure that the legacy of early Irish motoring is never forgotten.